TTK4130/ttk4130.github.io/docs/animation.rst

     This is a sparsely maintained Python package.
 It's simple to use, but since compatability is not guaranteed, use it at your own risk.

+`Pythreejs <https://pythreejs.readthedocs.io/en/stable/>`_ is a Jupyter widgets based notebook extension (libary made specifically for Jupyter notebooks) that makes it possible to use some of the capabilities of the widely popular 3D animation framework `threejs <https://threejs.org>`_.
+From the name you probably figured out that threejs is written in Javascript.
+Since we use Python in this course we'll introduce threejs through pythreejs first, and then take a look at threejs.
+In this section we'll go through a simple example using pythreejs.
+We'll introduce concepts such as *scenes*, *cameras* and much more.

 Example: Pendulum-cart
 -------------------------

-The example system we'll be animating is a pendulum with a mass attached at the end.
+The example system we'll be animating is a pendulum with a mass or bob attached at the end.
 We'll ignore collision and friction forces for now.

 .. figure:: figures/pendulum_w_cart.png
    :scale: 60%